trholdridge/ling-style-template/README.md

 # LaTeX template for LING2350 (Linguistic Analysis)
-Planning to implement as many elements of the stylesheet as possible.
+Implementing as many elements of the stylesheet as possible.

 ## Using This Template
 Here's some (hopefully comprehensive, eventually) instructions on how to use this template.